-While panels before the CAS are normally made up of three members, there also exists the possibility for sole arbitrators (usually where it is an urgent matters and the parties are agreeable).
-Article R33 of the CAS Code provides that '[e]very arbitrator shall appear on the list drawn up by the ICAS' (ie, the CAS List of Arbitrators).
-Having originally comprised 60 members, the CAS list now consists of approximately 352 arbitrators, each appointed for a renewable period of four years.
+Whilst panels before CAS are normally made up of three member panels there also exists the possibility for sole arbitrators (usually where it is an urgent matter and the parties are agreeable). article R33 of the CAS Code provides that '[e]very arbitrator shall appear on the list drawn up by the ICAS', ie the CAS List of Arbitrators.
+Having originally comprised 60 members, the CAS list now consists of approximately 368 arbitrators, each appointed for a renewable period of four years.
 This is a closed list and in CAS arbitrations all arbitrators must be appointed from this list.
-The practice of maintaining a closed list has been criticised, 36 although the Swiss Supreme Court upheld the system in the case of Larissa Lazutina and the German Federal Tribunal did the same in Pechstein.
-38
+The practice of maintaining a closed list has been criticised,37 although the Swiss Supreme Court upheld the system in the case of Larissa Lazutina38 and the German Federal Tribunal did the same in Pechstein.39